Bosporan wars of expansion: Conflict with Memnon of Rhodes

 During the last years of Leukon's reign, Memnon of Rhodes was hired by the city of Heraclea Pontica to wage war on Leukon.
 He sent ambassadors and envoys to Leukon as if he were wanting an alliance, but in reality, he sent them there to look at Leukon's army.
 Upon learning about Leukon's forces, Memnon waged war on Leukon and landed on Bosporan soil.
 He led his army to a field where he was met by a Bosporan army.
 Memnon retreated to a nearby hill and hid some of his troops, to make it look like that there was discord in his army.
-Memnon also sent a "deserter" to the Bosporan camp, to tell them that were was a mutiny in the army.
+Memnon also sent a "deserter" to the Bosporan camp, to tell them that there was a mutiny in the army.
 When the Bosporans heard of this, they marched to Memnon's army but were quickly defeated, as Memnon's army was not facing any mutiny.

-Later Campaigns and Aftermath
+Later campaigns and aftermath

 Later on Leukon may have conquered several other tribes, such as that of the Dandarioi, Toretai, and the Psessoi.
 These tribes were a part of his dominions as they were mentioned as parts of his lands in his title.
 His son Paerisades I expanded the kingdom even further; at some point during his reign taking Tanais, but the exact date of Tanais being conquered is not known.
 Through his marriage to his paternal cousin, Komosarye, a daughter of Gorgippos, Paerisades achieved the title "King of the Sindians".
 Paerisades was also regarded as "divine" by his people, a position none of his predecessors held.

 Satyros, Leukon, and Gorgippos had established a dynasty that would rule the Bosporan Kingdom for three centuries, and would enjoy relative peace until 310 BC, when Paerisades I died.
 Paerisades's sons began the Bosporan Civil War in which the kingdom was divided.
 The victor of this war, Eumelos, would later increase the power of the kingdom to the point of being able to rival the powerful state created by Lysimachus, one of Alexander's generals.